Skip to main content

 Establishing VA Service Connection for Restless Leg Syndrome

-To file a claim for VA disability benefits for restless leg syndrome, a veteran will need three things:
+To establish this direct link and potentially claim VA disability benefits for restless leg syndrome, a veteran will need three things:

 • A current diagnosis of restless leg syndrome;

-• An in-service injury, event, or illness which caused or aggravated the RLS; AND
+• An in-service injury, event, or illness that caused or aggravated the RLS; and

 • A medical nexus that links the veteran’s RLS to their service.